t0ri/littles-client/README.md

 # Littles 2.0

 todo
-- delete little (hover on LittleItem to display img with delete onClick)
+- fix overflow on scrollbar
 - ESC on modal